wcong/learn-algorithm/doc/book/ctci/questions/hard1-10.md

   1. create an array of integers, value at index i indicate counts of letters and number from 0 to i
   2. create an hash map ,to map the counts to index arrays
   3. iterate from 0 to n, find the pair of index with the same count, and find the longest distance of pair
+  * brute force: Just go through all subarrays, count the number of As and Bs, and find the longest one that is equal
 6. Count of 2s: Write a method to count the number of 2s that appear in all the numbers between O and n (inclusive).
 7. Baby Names: Each year, the government releases a list of the 10,000 most common baby names and their frequencies (the number of babies with that name).
 The only problem with this is that